Black Monk Time

-Black Monk Time is the only studio album by German-based American garage rock band the Monks, released in March 1966 through Polydor Records.
-It was later retrospectively recognized by music critics as a forerunner to punk rock.
+Black Monk Time is the only studio album by the German-based American garage rock band the Monks, released in March 1966 through Polydor Records.
+It was later recognized by music critics as a forerunner to punk rock.

-Black Monk Time was ranked number 56 on Spin magazine's list of "Top 100 Alternative Albums of the 1960s", number 127 on Pitchfork's greatest albums of the 1960s, and has been featured on the Word's "Hidden Treasure: Great Underrated Albums of Our Time", as well as the Sunday Herald's "The 103 Best Albums Ever, Honest", and the book, 1001 Albums You Must Hear Before You Die.
+Black Monk Time was ranked number 56 on Spin magazine's list of the "Top 100 Alternative Albums of the 1960s" and number 127 on Pitchfork's list of the best albums of the 1960s, and has been featured on The Word's "Hidden Treasure: Great Underrated Albums of Our Time", as well as the Sunday Heralds "The 103 Best Albums Ever, Honest" and the book 1001 Albums You Must Hear Before You Die.

 Background

-Formed in Gelnhausen, West Germany, in 1964, the Monks, originally known as the Tourquays, were signed by a German management team composed of Karl Remy, Walther Niemann, and Günther and Kiki Aulich, who originally spotted the band at a show in Stuttgart.
+Formed by five American GIs stationed in Gelnhausen, West Germany, in 1964, the Monks, originally known as the Torquays, were signed by a German management team composed of Karl Remy, Walther Niemann, and Günther and Kiki Aulich, who originally spotted the band at a show in Stuttgart.
 Bassist Eddie Shaw stated: "We were getting our haircuts when Roger [Johnston] decided to have a tonsure.
-That’s when we all decided to do it.
-Our manager Karl said, “That’s it!’”.
-The rest of the band who were initially wary of the look, all eventually adorned tonsure haircuts, black religious habits and cinctures, while renaming themselves, "the Monks", with local newspapers at the time labelling the band "the anti-beatles".
-In the wake of this change, the group altered their sound, incorporating guitar feedback, an electrified six-string banjo, drums with no cymbals, distorted bass lines, anti-war lyrics and a general emphasis on rhythm.
+That's when we all decided to do it.
+Our manager Karl said, 'That's it!'"
+The other members were initially wary of this look, but they all eventually adopted tonsures, black religious habits, and cinctures and renamed themselves "the Monks", with local newspapers labeling them "the anti-beatles".
+The group also altered their sound significantly, incorporating feedback, an electric banjo guitar, drums with no cymbals, fuzz bass, anti-war lyrics, and a general emphasis on rhythm.

-Black Monk Time was produced by Jimmy Bowien, and recorded in November 1965 in Cologne, West Germany, then released by Polydor Records in March 1966.
-The songs "Complication" b/w "Oh, How to Do Now" were released as a single to promote the album, but like the album, failed to garner commercial success.
+Black Monk Time was recorded in November 1965 in Cologne, with Jimmy Bowien producing, and released by Polydor Records in March 1966.
+"Complication" b/w "Oh, How to Do Now" was released as a single to promote the album, but neither release garnered commercial success.